mkarpiarz/cloud-native-docs/gpu-operator/gpu-sharing.rst

 Limitations
 ===========

-DGCM-Exporter does not support gathering metrics from time-sliced GPUs.
+DGCM-Exporter does not provide metrics for time-sliced GPUs.
-As a result, no GPU metrics are reported for time-sliced GPUs.
+The exporter continues to report metrics for the physical GPUs.

 Changes to Node Labels